yb66/TextTube/README.md

 The language was specified with a leading `::::ruby`.
 It didn't have to be as the default is to use Ruby, but if you want to use any other of the [coderay supported languages](http://coderay.rubychan.de/doc/CodeRay/Scanners.html), that's how to do it.

-### Contributors ###

-Many thanks to Eleni Karinou and [Annette Smith](https://twitter.com/moosecatear) for brainsplatting a new name for the library, and after many unusable and clearly disturbing suggestions, to Annette for the final name (and its future spin off, which will remain secret for now).

 ### Spiffing ###

 Transforms CSS written in British English into its ugly sister from across the pond.
 Inspired by [visualidiot's SpiffingCSS](http://spiffingcss.com/).